Get access to everything we publish when you sign up for Outside+.

-When Raevyn Rogers lines up to compete at the 2021 U.S. Olympic Trials at the recently renovated Hayward Field, she’ll race under her own likeness—in a giant way.
-The new 10-story tower on the University of Oregon track pays tribute to the program’s biggest legends: Bill Bowerman, Steve Prefontaine, Ashton Eaton, Otis David, and Rogers, a six-time NCAA champion for the Ducks.
+When Raevyn Rogers lined up to compete at the 2021 U.S. Olympic Trials at the recently renovated Hayward Field, she raced under her own likeness—in a giant way.
+The new 10-story tower on the University of Oregon track pays tribute to the program’s biggest legends: Bill Bowerman, Steve Prefontaine, Ashton Eaton, Otis David, and Rogers, a six-time NCAA champion for the Ducks and now a 2021 Olympian in the 800 meters.

-Rogers, who won the silver medal in the 800 meters at the 2019 world championships, went on to shake up everything in her life afterward.
+Rogers won the silver medal in the 800 meters at the 2019 world championships, then went on to shake up everything in her life.
 She left her Philadelphia-based group and training partner Ajee’ Wilson, moved to Portland, Oregon, and joined the new Nike team training under Peter Julian, who was a coach at the former Oregon Project.

 “To go into the Olympic year with a new coach, I’m sure it was a lot of pressure on him as well, but I mean, we’ve been growing in our relationship,” she says.
 “He’s just been really reassuring throughout this whole process—he believes in me at every practice and it’s always good to have somebody that even on down days, they’re making sure that you’re reminded of the goal.”

 Leading up to the Trials, Rogers got to test out the new Hayward Field facility, racing 800 meters at the Grand Prix, where she finished third in 2:03.89.
-Of those likely competing at the Trials, her time (1:58.18) ranks third, behind Wilson (1:57.72), and NCAA standout Athing Mu (1:57.73).
-From here on out, it’s all about keeping her mental game in check.
+Going into the Trials, she raneds third, behind Wilson and NCAA standout Athing Mu.
+The trio made Team USA, with Mu finishing first (1:56.7), Rogers second (1:57.66), and Wilson third (1:58.39).
+From here on out, it’s all about keeping the mental game in check.

 Hometown: Portland, Oregon